Gender Studies

 Fundamentals of Movement

-Contemporary Dance Forms
+Contemporary Dance Technique

 At least 16 semester credits must be exclusive to the minor (may not be used in any other set of major or minor requirements).
 In addition, at least four of the courses for the minor must be taken at Lewis & Clark.
 No more than 4 semester credits of internship (courses numbered 244 or 444) may be applied to the minor.